 This is a heck of a feature debut from Falconer.
-There is a delicacy to every frame, every music cue that feels incredibly confident.
-There are deeply memorable supporting turns from Marceline Hugot and Adam LeFevre great as the grandparents in first story (“Sunbird”), as well as a memorably comedic performance from old pro Wayne Duvall in the third.
-Small moments underline bigger themes through.
+There is a delicacy to every frame that feels incredibly confident.
+There are deeply memorable supporting turns from Marceline Hugot and Adam LeFevre as the grandparents in the first story (“Sunbird”), as well as a memorably comedic performance from old pro Wayne Duvall in the third.
+Small moments underline bigger themes throughout.
 In one scene in the fourth story (“Resident Bird”), the older sister instructs the younger to: “Always buy organic for out-of-state guests.”
 In the third short (“Two-Hearted”), our young mother declares with melancholy: “This lake, it’s like a black hole.”
 And then there’s that aforementioned practice sequence from “Summer Camp,” the second short.
-These all play like bittersweet passages from some Raymond Chandler only recently discovered.
+These all play like bittersweet passages from some Raymond Carver short story only recently discovered.

 Cinematographer Marcus Patterson captures the lake like a secret, special place, aided immensely by Brian Steckler’s longing score.
-There is a distinct texture to the lives and places we visit in these short interludes, all softly connected by the lake between them.
-Editor Chelsi Johnston deserves a lot of credit, so often small films like this are ignored on a technical level.
-There is a seamlessness to the narratives here, an overall aesthetic by the camera and the edit that suggests the necessity of these four stories being told together, without ever shoving connectedness down our throats.
+There is a distinct texture to the lives and places we visit in these interludes, all softly connected by the lake between them.
+Editor Chelsi Johnston deserves a lot of credit.
+So often small films like this are ignored on a technical level.
+There is a seamlessness to the narratives here, an overall aesthetic and edit that suggests the necessity of these four stories being told together, without ever shoving connectedness down our throats.
 Patterson also makes great, spare use of drone photography, so often over-relied on in modern filmmaking.

 “Sunfish” and “Resident Bird” are the stand-outs, so it’s helpful they open and close the film.
 That said, Liotta in “Two-Hearted” gives the performance that will linger for some time.
 Within minutes we know who this person is and we empathize with her plight.
 And while “Two-Hearted” does not quite live up her lead turn, it deepens the legend of the titular lake a great deal.